EU vertical restraints can expose your business to anti-competitive risks if agreements aren’t carefully structured.

 Exclusive customer allocation

-These types of arrangements require a supplier to sell products to one distributor who will then sell them on to a specific class of customers.
-Often, the distributor will not be permitted to sell the products to customers who the supplier directly distributes to or who are allotted to other distributors.
+These types of arrangements require a supplier to sell products to one distributor, who will then sell them to a specific class of customers.
+Often, the distributor will not be permitted to sell the products to customers whom the supplier distributes directly or who are assigned to other distributors.

-Exclusive distribution is covered by the vertical agreement block exemption but, if this does not apply, for example, because of the market share of the parties, the guidelines provide that the supplier’s and its competitors’ positions in the market, the market’s maturity and the level of the supply and distribution chain which is affected are important factors to be considered in determining whether the arrangement is anti-competitive.
-In addition, the potential risk of complicity between buyers and the market position at the distributor level may be of relevance.
+The vertical agreement block exemption covers exclusive distribution but, if this does not apply, for example, because of the market share of the parties, the guidelines provide that the supplier’s and its competitors’ positions in the market, the market’s maturity and the level of the supply and distribution chain which is affected are important factors to be considered in determining whether the arrangement is anti-competitive.
+Additionally, the potential risk of complicity between buyers and the market position at the distributor level may be a relevant consideration.

 Single branding